plasma-umass/sqlwrite/README.md

 by [Emery Berger](https://emeryberger.com)

-Integrates AI into your database: automatically converts English-language queries into SQL, and then runs the SQL query.
+Integrates AI into your database: automatically converts natural language queries into SQL, and then runs the SQL query.
 As far as we are aware, this is the first integration of natural language queries into a production database manager.
 Currently works as an extension to SQLite3, more to come!

 ## Examples

+### Basic query synthesis

 ```
 % ./sqlite3 test/test.db